synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

         WebSocketHandler.waiters.remove(self)
 ```

-The use of “self” here might be confusing, until you remember that the “waiters” variable is shared between all instances of this WebSocketHandler class.
+The use of "self" here might be confusing, until you remember that the "waiters" variable is shared between all instances of this WebSocketHandler class.
 By adding/removing *yourself*, you are keeping *everybody* informed.

-This next method is where we see the “set of waiters” actually made use of.
+This next method is where we see the "set of waiters" actually made use of.

 ```python
     @classmethod